Skyrockets influenced me quite a few times for shooting firework photos.

 As I mentioned beforehand that as a teen, I stayed excited to fly kites approaching Independence Day, burst a cracker on Diwali, etc.

-Consequently, we travel to a relative’s house to rejoice Diwali, and that too when they forcefully urge us to proceed.
+Consequently, we travel to a relative’s house to rejoice in Diwali when they forcefully urge us to proceed.

 So, as I told you, we go when relatives call us forcibly, plus the same happened on the instant of Diwali that year.